schulle4u/yellow-extensions-schulle4u/spoiler/README.md

 ---
 Title: Spoiler example
 ---
-Below is some text which is hidden by default.
-Click on the symbol to show the content.
+Click on the symbol to show the hidden text.

 [spoilerstart text1]